uoon97/PCBFL-Server/README.md

-# PCB_FL
+# PCB Defect Detection FL Server

-communication server for Federated Object Detection, Image Classification using Flask, python-socketIO.
+Federated Learning(Communication) Server for Federated Object Detection(yolov5) to PCB Defect Detection using aws EC2, Flask, socket-io

 ## How to